Summerschool Digitale Collecties

 Introductie

-In June 2024 the KB hosted a Summerschool on Digital Collections, organized in collaboration with the Huizinga Institute.
-The summerschool aimed to familiarize participants with a wealth of digital publications, from digitized historical newspaper pages to archived websites and the intricate processes involved in managing them, blending theoretical insights with practical skills.
+In June 2024, the KB hosted the Summerschool on Digital Collections, organized in collaboration with the Huizinga Institute.
+The Summerschool aimed to familiarize participants with the KB's vast amount of digital publications, from digitized historical newspaper pages to archived websites, and the intricate processes involved in managing them, which blend theoretical insights with practical skills.

 Inhoudsblokken

-The program commenced with an introduction to the KB's extensive digital collections, the history, current status, and key features.
-A significant aspect of digital collections discussed was the web collection focusing on its construction and its role in preserving 21st-century digital content.
-The sessions surround this collection highlighted the technical intricacies of WARC files and challenges of archiving websites, as opposed to traditional media, and the potential research opportunities available.
-Connections were drawn between web archives and humanities research, revealing untapped avenues for exploration.
+The 4-day program began with an introduction to the KB's extensive digital collections, covering their history, current status and key features.
+It discussed the relatively unknown digital-born web collection, focusing on its construction and its role in preserving 21st-century digital content.
+The sessions surrounding this collection highlighted the technical intricacies of WARC files and the unique challenges of archiving websites as opposed to traditional media.
+Potential research opportunities were explored by drawing connections between web archives and humanities research, revealing untapped avenues for exploration.

 Image